 - O.O.
 Gorter (chairman of Equalization of Ground Owners Association)

 - A.P.J.M. van Hooff (director of Burgers' Zoo)

 - P.H.A.M.
 Huijts (Secretary General Ministry of General Affairs)

 - Prof. M.J.J.A.A.
 Korthals (professor of Applied Philosophy)

-- mr. C. Krijger (chairman of the Friends of De Hoge Veluwe Association)
+- mr. C. Krijger (chairman of the Volunteers of De Hoge Veluwe Association)